 I hope you have found this guide to simplifying and understanding critical reflection helpful.
 You will find training videos, community discussions, factsheets, weekly planners with reflection tools and more on topics just like this one in the brand new Empowered Ed Member Hub.
 The Member Hub is a safe, supportive and inspirational space online that offers both mentorship and easily accessible professional development for early childhood educators.

-Add your name to the VIP waitlist here to get sneak peeks and free example resources emailed to you before enrolment opens in late June!
+Add your name to the VIP waitlist here to get sneak peeks and free example resources emailed to you before enrolment opens again soon!